-GPHA is the first to come to our aid after floods – Keta Chiefs, MCE
+GPHA is the first to come to our aid after floods – Keta chiefs, MCE

 He said it is only the Ghana Ports and Harbours Authority which has heeded their call for support for the flood victims in the area, explaining that thousands of people have been displaced including some Nine Thousand (9,000) students.

 Togbi Acolatse who was speaking during a courtesy call by the Municipal Chief Executive for Keta, Hon.
-Emmanuel Gemegah and a team from the Ghana Ports and Harbours Authority, after the Authority donated relief items including One Hundred (100) bags of rice, Fifty (50) boxes of cooking oil and Fifty (50) cartons of Mackerel to the Municipal Assembly for onward distribution to the victims in the area, bemoaned the fact that the spotlight has been placed on other areas, with almost all donations from Corporate Ghana and public spirited individuals going to these areas with no support to those in Keta.
+Emmanuel Gemegah and a team from the Ghana Ports and Harbours Authority, after the Authority donated relief items including hne hundred (100) bags of rice, fifty (50) boxes of cooking oil and fifty (50) cartons of Mackerel to the Municipal Assembly for onward distribution to the victims in the area, bemoaned the fact that the spotlight has been placed on other areas, with almost all donations from Corporate Ghana and public-spirited individuals going to these areas with no support to those in Keta.

 He described the donation by GPHA as timely, coming a few days to the Christmas and New Year celebrations.
 According to him, most of the people in the area who have been affected by the floods are not going to be able to join in the celebrations because of lack.
 He therefore called on Corporate Ghana to come to aid of flood victims in the Keta area.